-Recommendation 5.
-Plans should be developed in a transparent manner with regular stakeholder engagement.
+Recommendation 5 >> Plans should be developed in a transparent manner with regular stakeholder engagement

-Recommendation 6.
-Plans should integrate local knowledge and expertise.
+Recommendation 6 >> Plans should integrate local knowledge and expertise

-National level collaboration and capacity-building across MPPs and Local Authorities will be necessary to implement RMPs effectively.
-This approach will increase efficiencies and enable the delivery of RMPs during a time where resources are limited.
-One opportunity to be pursued is a mechanism for addressing the data and information gaps that exist and which have been identified during the regional assessment.
-Regional Marine Plans should clearly prioritise and present knowledge gaps which will inform and influence Government and academic scientific research programmes in addition to the funding priorities of research councils.
-The positive opportunities for research are numerous, including:
+National level collaboration and capacityplanning and decision-making; building across MPPs and Local Authorities will • Increased collaboration and transparency be necessary to implement RMPs effectively. between academics, industries, government This approach will increase efficiencies and and NGOs; enable the delivery of RMPs during a time Increased resource of experience and ٠ where resources are limited.
+One opportunity expertise within Scotland; and to be pursued is a mechanism for addressing Advancement of marine planning in the data and information gaps that exist and Scotland and leading by example which have been identified during the regional The Marine Alliance for Science and Technology assessment.
+Regional Marine Plans should Scotland (MASTS) Marine Planning and clearly prioritise and present knowledge gaps Governance Forum31, established in 2015, which will inform and influence Government offers a timely and constructive platform for and academic scientific research programmes such collaboration, and other such opportunities in addition to the funding priorities of research could be explored.
+Facilities for sharing data councils.
+The positive opportunities for research and information at a national level will be a are numerous, including: necessary development to support RMPs, a Increased knowledge of the marine valuable example being Marine Scotland's environment to better inform strategic NMPi facility.